I'm writing this post about how expensive it is in Amsterdam because of avocados.

 If you're planning a trip to Amsterdam, and you're curious what kind of budget you need to have or how much money you will or won't spend, it's important to remember that what you spend depends a lot on how much research and planning you do before.
 I've heard people refer to budget backpacking being generally travelling on less than $50 a day, often less in more affordable destinations (i.e. not Western Europe!).
 Is it possible to visit Amsterdam on $50 a day or less?
 Yes, I think it is, though it would be tight and you wouldn't be able to do much more than just eat and sleep!
 You can find hostel accommodation for under €30 (which is currently about $34 USD) and then you can just focus on doing free activities and obviously eat affordably by buying food in bulk at a supermarket.
 This wouldn't give you much if any extra spending money for public transport, museums, socialising, tours or other attractions.
 But for some people, this is how they like to travel and that suits them.

 Personally, I feel a more acceptable budget for visiting Amsterdam is about $100 USD per person a day, and possibly $150 USD per couple, and you could easily end up going home with some change.
 Again it is very subjective whether this constitutes Amsterdam being cheap or expensive, but if I compare it to other European capital cities of the same size and wealth, I don't know how doable it would be to visit London, Paris, or Madrid on such a budget and get the same value for money.
 It is certainly a LOT cheaper to visit Amsterdam compared with the Nordic capital cities, and maybe only the likes of Lisbon, Berlin, and Rome come in a little cheaper, but even then I'm not going to place any bets on this.
+If you'd like to have a greater breakdown of costs this post is great at breaking down travel prices for Amsterdam.

 One thing that is certain is Amsterdam hotels are expensive, with a recent survey finding them to be the most expensive in Europe with an average nightly rate of €192, so you will start saving money just by not staying in a hotel, or rather, choosing a hotel that's not in the centre of town.
 Also, when I compiled this article researching budget and mid-range hotels, there are plenty of decent ones that cost less than this.
 So be smart about where you stay and you can already avoid the biggest cost for visiting Amsterdam.
 If you're visiting Amsterdam and want ot do a number of the most touristy activities - i.e. visit museums, go on a canal boat tour etc. then you can also save money by getting an Iamsterdam City Card, or by booking your museums, tours and canal boat rides in advance online.